profjens/maventestWO/README.md

 `mvn dependency:purge-local-repository`
 It will reload everything and the error goes away.
 Note!
 You need to restart Eclipse for this after applying the command.
 ![image](https://user-images.githubusercontent.com/1333381/223358556-ba3b160d-f80c-4835-905f-0f394fc25cc4.png)
+## build.plugins.plugin.version' for org.apache.maven.plugins:maven-compiler-plugin is missing
+This can be solved by adding a Add a <version> element after the <plugin> <artifactId> in your pom.xml file.
 ## There is no model named 'MyEOModel' in this model group
 `Mär 07 08:48:01 testmaven[56417] DEBUG NSLog  - Using JDBCPlugIn 'com.webobjects.jdbcadaptor.JDBCPlugIn' for ERXJDBCAdaptor@20224131
 Mär 07 08:48:01 testmaven[56417] ERROR er.extensions.appserver.ERXApplication  - testmaven failed to start.